bucs110a0spring22/ch1-lab-lukepawlicki/README.md

 _Replace anything surrounded by the `< >` symbols (including the < >)._

 ## SUMMARY OF LATE POLICY FOR THE COURSE:
- < Provide a  description of the courses late policy >
+ If you don't use a grace day, 10% is deducted from the total possible points on a lab for every 24 hours it is late (have 5 grace days).
+You can submit or resubmit a late or previous lab at any time for up to 50% credit.
+The last day to submit late labs is the last day of classes.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ None

 ## REFERENCES:
- < List any outside resources used >
+ None

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ None